-Want to know what real brides and grooms chose?
-We asked newlyweds on Instagram to fill us in on what they decided: first look or not!
+We asked newlyweds on Instagram to fill us in on what they decided: first look, yay or nay?

 "We did a first look and it was awesome!
 While I am a fan of tradition and the groom seeing the bride for the first time at the ceremony, this made more sense as we did photos beforehand (would have been too dark after) and I'm really happy we did.
 We got to spend time together afterwards, and the photos are super cute and emotional." —@allyhuish

 "No I did not.
 My photographer tried to talk us into a first look, but my groom and I decided to stick with tradition and meet for the first time at the altar.
 We felt that seeing each other for the first time as I walked down the aisle would make that moment so much more special, and it sure did." —@elle_erica